sei-international/AMES.jl/docs/src/pest-calib.md

 Below is part of the output from running the `pest.jl` script included in the AMES demonstration files.
 The model is called 147 times, which would have taken a great deal of time if done by hand, and the optimum values for the parameters are chosen in a systematic way.
 Some points to note:
   * The PEST program must be downloaded from the [PEST website](https://pesthomepage.org/programs) and installed before the script can be run, and the script will issue an error and halt if `pest.exe` cannot be found;
   * The script builds three kinds of files: a template file (ending in `.tpl`), instruction files (ending in `.ins`), and a control file (ending in `.pst`);
-  * As recorded in the `Model command line:` the PEST control file calls the script `pest_run_leapmacro.jl`, which runs the AMES model;
+  * As recorded in the `Model command line:` the PEST control file calls the script `pest_run_leapames.jl`, which runs the AMES model;
-  * The model is run with a sysimage `AMES-sysimage.so`, which dramatically reduces the time it takes to load AMES (see the Tip on "Speeding up AMES with a pre-compiled system image" in the page on [running the AMES model](@ref running-macro));
+  * The model is run with a sysimage `AMES-sysimage.so`, which dramatically reduces the time it takes to load AMES (see the Tip on "Speeding up AMES with a pre-compiled system image" in the page on [running the AMES model](@ref running-ames));
   * The `pestchek.exe` program issues a warning, but that is not a problem: both PEST and the script allow output files to be used multiple times;
   * Information on the calibration is provided in files ending in `.rec`, `.sen`, `.res`, and `.svd`;
   * PEST generates an error file `###error.par.1`, but it recovers and tries other parameter values; if too many errors accumulate, PEST will halt and report the problem.
 In that case, looking at the `###error.par.N` files can help pinpoint problematic combinations of parameter values.